crs4/life_monitor/README.md

 https://seek:3000/workflows/21?version=1
 ```

-Now we can fill in the request body in the Life Monitor API explorer:
+Now we can fill in the request body in the LifeMonitor API explorer:

 ```json
 {